Lauren Jackson: 2010

 Jackson played for the WNBA All-Stars at the Stars at the Sun game in 2010, and her Seattle Storm team won the WNBA Championship.
 She was named to the 2010 All-WNBA First Team.
 This season, she averaged 20.5 points per game.
 On 2 September 2010, Jackson was presented her third MVP Award at the Seattle Storm's Game 1 of the Western Conference Finals against the Phoenix Mercury.
 On 17 September 2010, the Storm beat the Atlanta Dream to win the WNBA championship for the second time.
 Jackson was named the finals MVP.
 In 2011, she was voted in by fans as one of the Top 15 players in the fifteen-year history of the WNBA.

 Jackson played in 32 games.
 She averaged 31.0 minutes per game, with a field goal percentage of 46.2%, and a three-point field goal percentage of 34.6%.
 She had a free throw shooting percentage of 91.0%, She made 220 field goals, ranking sixth in the league, and ranked fifth in the league with 476 field goal attempts.
 She attempted 156 three-point field goals this season, ranking eighth in the league.
 She had a player efficiency of 27.9, ranking first in the league in this category this season.
 She also ranked first in the league in the offensive rating category with 126.3, for offensive win shares with 6.1, for win shares with 8.3, and for win share per 48 minutes with 40.0%.
 In the locker room, Jackson would talk to her teammates about topics like women's rights and Lady Gaga.

 2011

 In 2011, Jackson had to deal with a number of injuries that kept her out for most of the season.
 She injured her hip in a game against the Tulsa Shock, and had surgery for it on 30 June.
-That season, she played in only 13 games.
+That season, Jackson played in only 13 games.
 She missed 20 games in a season that is 34 games long.
-After she came back from her surgery, her team won 8 out of her first 9 games.
+After Jackson came back from her surgery, her team won eight out of her first nine games.
 She averaged 24.9 minutes per game.
-Her field goal percentage was 39.6%, her three-point field goal percentage was 31.1%, and had a free throw shooting percentage of 88.4%.
+Jackson's field goal percentage was 39.6%, her three-point field goal percentage was 31.1%, and had a free throw shooting percentage of 88.4%.
 In June 2011, she signed a three-year contract with the team.